z4f1r0v/zafirov.me/content/cv.md

 Contributions:

-- extracted functionality from a polling-based monolith application to a service-based streaming architecture of the Twitter indexing component increasing the ingestion speed of tweets 10 times
+- extracted functionality from a polling-based monolith application to a service-based streaming architecture of the Twitter indexing component increasing the ingestion speed of tweets 10x
 - designed and implemented the public Falcon API
 - maintained data retrieval from all major social networks APIs - Facebook, Twitter, etc.